Easy Creamy Reuben Soup

 Why This Easy Creamy Reuben Soup

-Third, it’s versatile.
-You can serve it as a main course, a starter, or even a party appetizer.
-It’s also a great way to use up leftovers, making it a practical addition to your recipe collection.
+Third, it’s flexible!
+You can serve it for a main dish, starter, or even a party appetizer!
+It’s also a fantastic way to use leftover ingredients, so that justifies putting this in your recipe book!

-If you prefer a thicker soup, you can add a slurry of cornstarch and water to the mixture.
-Simply mix 1 tablespoon of cornstarch with 2 tablespoons of water, and stir it into the soup during the last few minutes of cooking.
+For a thicker soup, mix a slurry with cornstarch and water.
+A slurry is simply cornstarch and water mixed together to thicken up your soup.
+To create a slurry, mix 1 tablespoon of cornstarch with 2 tablespoons of water, then stir into your soup at the last couple of minutes of cooking.

-If you don’t have corned beef, you can substitute it with pastrami or even cooked chicken.
-For a vegetarian version, try using mushrooms or tofu in place of the meat.
+If you don’t have corned beef, you could use pastrami or even cooked chicken.
+If you want to make it vegetarian, you could use cooked mushrooms or tofu in place of the meat.

-You can also experiment with different types of cheese.
-Gouda or cheddar would work well in place of Swiss cheese.
+You can also substitute the cheese with different types of cheeses, such as gouda or cheddar cheese in place of swiss cheese.

 For a lighter version, use half-and-half or milk instead of heavy cream.